MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Task 7: Upgrade the tenant data

 Upgrading data updates the data that is stored in the tables of the tenant database to the schema changes that have been made to tables in application database and extensions.
+This step will also automatically install the **System Application** and **Base Application** extensions on the tenant.

 1. To run the data upgrade, use the [Start-NavDataUpgrade](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/start-navdataupgrade) cmdlet: